-We compete with numerous other domestic and foreign coal producers for domestic and international sales.
+In addition to other fuel sources, we compete with numerous other domestic and foreign coal producers for domestic and international sales.
 Overcapacity and increased production within the coal industry, both domestically and internationally, and decelerating steel demand have at times, and could in the future, materially reduce coal prices and therefore materially reduce our revenues and profitability.
 In addition, our ability to ship our coal to international customers depends on port capacity, which is limited, and has come under heightened pressure recently, as a consequence of the COVID-19 pandemic.
 Increased competition within the coal industry for international sales could result in us not being able to obtain throughput capacity at port facilities, or the rates for such throughput capacity could increase to a point where it is not economically feasible to export our coal.